 (3) Where trust accounts are kept by a settlement agent who or which has a branch office an audit of those accounts, including the accounts of the branch office, under this Division and the certificates and reports of the auditor thereof operate as regards those trust accounts as an audit certificate and report in relation to a settlement agent who is the manager of the branch office.

-69. Power of Board to order audit of trust accounts
+69. Audit of trust account may be ordered

-Without prejudice to the operation of the foregoing provisions of this Division, where the Board is of opinion that it is in the public interest to do so, it may, at any time, cause the trust accounts of a settlement agent to be audited by an auditor nominated in writing by the Board for that purpose.
+Without prejudice to the operation of the foregoing provisions of this Division, where the Commissioner is of opinion that it is in the public interest to do so, the Commissioner may, at any time, cause the trust accounts of a settlement agent to be audited by an auditor nominated in writing by the Commissioner for that purpose.

+[Section 69 amended by No. 58 of 2010 s.
+176.]

 70. Settlement agent to produce books etc. to auditor

 Every settlement agent shall, at all reasonable times at each place of business at which he carries on business as a settlement agent, keep open for inspection —

-(a) by the auditor nominated by the Board; or
+(a) by the auditor nominated by the Commissioner; or

 (b) by any other person authorised in writing in that behalf by that auditor,